lightdock/lightdock.github.io/tutorials/2UUY.md

 ## Generation of PDB complexes

-Finally, to generate the final docked PDB structures, we will use the script **lgd_generate_conformations.py**.
+Finally, to generate the final docked PDB structures, we will use the script <code>lgd_generate_conformations.py</code>.
 We will need to run this script for each of the generated swarms and a given number of glowworms.
-Please note that, it is only possible to generated the docked conformations according to a single output file. **TIP: **If you want to generate the full trajectory for a given <code>swarm</code>, you should independently generate the conformations for every output file.
+Please note that, it is only possible to generated the docked conformations according to a single output file. **TIP** If you want to generate the full trajectory for a given <code>swarm</code>, you should independently generate the conformations for every output file.

 ```bash
 cd swarm_0;